Director, Wellness Center

 - Provide leadership in the continued development of a campus wellness program, encompassing clinical care for a diverse student population, prevention, education and outreach.

-- Cultivate partnerships with academic departments and student affairs offices, including Residential Learning Communities, Athletics, Student Conduct, Spiritual Life, Career Development Center, Center for Academic Success, Center for Student Involvement, HEOP/Center for Advising, Public Safety, Student Activities and Student Diversity and Inclusion.
+- Cultivate partnerships with academic departments and student affairs offices including the Residential Learning Communities, Athletics, Student Conduct, Spiritual Life, Career Development Center, Center for Academic Success, Center for Student Involvement, HEOP, Public Safety, Student Activities and Student Diversity and Inclusion.

 - Partner with key campus departments with regard to crises response and serve on the Emergency Response Team.